omgnetwork/plasma-contracts/plasma_framework/docs/design/exit_bond_and_bounty_mechanics.md

 **_After Starting an Exit:_**
 *Bond -> from `Exit Initiator` to `Exit Game Contract`*

-For an invalid exit, a challenge will transfer the whole bond to the challenger.
-Non-exitable exits would still remain in the exit queue and is deleted when the exits are processed.
+For an invalid exit, a challenge transfers the whole bond to the challenger.
+Non-exitable exits still remain in the exit queue and are deleted when the exits are processed.
 For a scenario where there are mutliple invalid exits in the queue, the processor is still awarded with some gas reward for deleting non-exitable exits from storage.

 **_On succesfull challenge:_**
 *Bond -> from `Exit Game Contract` to `Challenger`*

 The **Exit Processor** gets the bounty as a reward for processing an exit.
-The cost of processing multiple exits from the exit queue at once is less than the cost of processing all those exits individually.
-However, the **Process Exit Bounty** amount associated with each exit is given out to the **Exit Processor**.
+The cost of processing multiple exits from the exit queue at once is less than the cost of processing them individually.
+For simplicity and to save gas however, the **Process Exit Bounty** amount associated with each exit is given out to the **Exit Processor**.

 **_On processing exit:_**
 *Bond - Bounty -> from `Exit Game Contract` to `Exit Initiator`*\